-As a rule, long-haul buses in Thailand make at least two or even three bathroom and meals stops, one of which lasts about 20 minutes to allow passengers to have a coupon paid meal at a food court.
+As a rule, long-haul buses in Thailand make at least two or even three bathrooms and meals stops, one of which lasts about 20 minutes to allow passengers to have a coupon paid meal at a food court.
 Often such stop happens in the middle of the night, but who cares?

 Some bus companies instead of making a long meal stop serve lunch boxes on board.
-These lunch boxes will contain some rice and curry complimented by a soft drink, often sweet milk or juice.
+These lunch boxes will contain some rice and curry complemented by a soft drink, often sweet milk or juice.
 Either way, you hardly have chances to remain hungry traveling by bus in Thailand!

 Bus schedules in Thailand

 Good news: in the overwhelming majority of cases buses in Thailand depart exactly as stated in the timetable and arrive to their final destination in time or even ahead of schedule.
 The only exception is holiday time: do not expect your bus to stick to the usual schedule if you travel during New Year or Songkran.
 Multiple-hour delays are common during these periods thanks to countrywide exodus from big cities to holiday destinations and home sweet home’s.